hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deployment/README.md

 - COUCHDB_PASSWORD

 2. Create secret of crypto-material

-Next we need to create a secret that contains all the crypto-material of the peer (msp and tls).
+Next, we need to create a secret that contains all the crypto-material of the peer (msp and tls).
 Change the path to crypto-material of peer and Kubernetes namespace.
 ```shell
 mkdir -p tmp-crypto
 cd tmp-crypto